think-mm/enblog/input/posts/2021/11-01-atrocities-on-hindus-in-bangladesh-and-the-fraudulent-and-irresponsible-statement-by-the-foreign-minister-of-the-country-a-k-abdul-momen.md

 Updated: 2021-11-02 02:53:24 +06:00
 ---

+### Atrocities on Hindus in Bangladesh and the Fraudulent and Irresponsible Statement by the Foreign Minister of the Country, A. K. Abdul Momen

 After more than two weeks of barbaric atrocities on nonviolent and innocent Hindus by Muslim mobs in many parts of Bangladesh, the foreign minister of the country, A. K. Abdul Momen, has issued a statement in his [ministry's website](https://mofa.portal.gov.bd/site/page/6758ab52-c643-43fa-b76e-4eb99fcf5b47).

-The statement is full of falsehood and downplaying of the atrocities on a religious minority community, obviously with two aims: 1) to deceive the community of civilized nations and 2) to encourage the domestic Islamic fanatics by signaling that the impunity that they have historically enjoyed remains in full force.
+The statement is full of falsehood and downplaying of the atrocities on a religious minority community, obviously with two aims:
+1. to deceive the community of civilized nations and,
+2. to encourage the domestic Islamic fanatics by signaling that the impunity that they have historically enjoyed remains in full force.

 I was actually acquainted with Momen about three decades back in the greater Boston area, USA.
 He had a PhD degree and was teaching at a college in that area.
 I was teaching at Northeastern University at that time.
 However, I do not remember much about him, due to my limited interactions with him.